 Matteo Montaldo.
 A story from the Langhe of traditions & bees

-While driving around the Langhe on our Red Beetle we found a house, that was supposedly the location of a honey making company.
+While driving around the Langhe we found a house, that was supposedly the location of a honey making company.
 Google often helps in these situations.
 We rang the bell, invited ourselves in and asked information about the honey.
 Matteo and his family were so kind and welcoming, we knew immediately we were in the right place.

 The honey so lovingly produced in the nearby hills of the Piedmont Unesco Heritage site, is incredible.
 Today, we learn more about Matteo, how the company started, why and what makes Montaldo Honey so different from the rest.